 3. What if there’s a technical issue during a class?

 Tech support is a call away.
-Additionally, many modern setups are extremely reliable and come with backup options, so the likelihood of significant disruptions is minimal.
+In addition, many modern setups are extremely reliable and come with backup options, so the likelihood of significant disruptions is minimal.

 Parvin Khatun